Old Brethren Church: Religious practice

 The Old Brethren prefer to allow time and space for the Holy Spirit to guide a person's life.
 Brotherly counsel according to Matthew 18 and other Scripture is also followed.
-Teachings of the New Testament are interpreted and applied literally, with special focus given to the Sermon on the Mount (Matthew 5-7) as guidelines for those who are in the Kingdom of God.
+Teachings of the New Testament are interpreted and applied literally, with special focus given to the Sermon on the Mount (Matthew 5-7) as guidelines for those who are citizens of the Kingdom of God.

 Old Brethren have fewer written rules than the Old German Baptist Brethren, preferring to let the Holy Spirit convict hearts and lead people to live holy lives, according to the Scriptures.

 Old Brethren are more plain in dress and more conservative in lifestyle than some members of their parent group the Old German Baptist Brethren; but are similar to them in aspects such as nonresistance, using the Trine Immersion mode of baptism and the three-part communion service including feetwashing and a love feast.

 Members and congregations

 In 1980 the Old Brethren numbered about 230 adult members.
 Old Brethren membership in 2000 was 350 in five congregations with a total population of 651.
 As of 2020 Old Brethren reside mainly near Salida, CA, Modesto, CA, Tuolumne, CA, Wakarusa, IN and Goshen, IN, between Bradford, OH, Dayton, OH, Greenville, OH, New Lebanon, OH, and Palestine OH; and near Harrison, AR and Marble Falls, AR with a total of 8 meeting houses in use.
 There are Old Brethren private church schools at Nappanee IN, Palestine, OH and Tuolumne, CA. Those children who do not attend Christian schools are home schooled.